wasp/wasp/readme.md

 # wasp

-Wasp is a asynchronous "transport-agnostic" web framework project.
+WASP is a asynchronous "transport-agnostic" web framework project.
 The goal is to allow you to spin up a RESTful web service that can listen on any transport such as HTTP, RabbitMQ, or others.